Blindly adding effects

 Not using reference mixes

-There’s one thing that keeps me from checking reference mixes while I’m actually mixing… fear.
+There’s one thing that keeps me from checking reference mixes while I’m mixing… fear.
 I’m afraid I’m going to put the highly regarded reference mix on after listening to my current mix only to realize I’ve spent the last 4 hours wasting my time trying to tweak the bass when it sounds terrible.

 Have a playlist of your favorite songs of versions that you think sound the best.
-Listen to them every half hour to hour while mixing so you can keep the reference fresh as you mix.
+Listen to them every half hour to an hour while mixing so you can keep the reference fresh as you mix.
 This helps your ears calibrate as you mix and they get fatigued.
-It’s easy to get caught up in a minor details and forget about the big picture (having said that, don’t forget about the previous tip).
+It’s easy to get caught up in minor details and forget about the big picture (having said that, don’t forget about the previous tip).
 The reference reality playlist keeps your ears in perspective.
-If your mix can stand up against one of the mixes in your playlist then it’s pretty clear you’re doing something right.
+If your mix can stand up against one of the mixes in your playlist, then it’s pretty clear you’re doing something right.
 This tip was given to Greg Wells by JJP and passed along to me at the live Pensado’s Place at AES in New York City this year.